- Home

 What makes a good sleeping position?

-The best sleeping position is one that supports your spine’s natural curvature – from your hips all the way to your head.
+The best sleeping position is one that supports the spine’s natural curvature – from the hips all the way to the head.

-What this looks like can vary from person to person depending on personal health and preference, but generally speaking, there are some sleeping positions which are naturally healthier.
+What this looks like can vary from person to person depending on personal health and preference, but generally speaking, there are some sleeping positions that are naturally healthier.

 For example, sleeping on your back or side is considered to be better than sleeping on your stomach, because it’s easier to keep the spine supported and balanced.
 This reduces pressure on spinal tissues and allows muscles to relax and recover overnight.